MJoergen/nexys4ddr/dyoc/Episodes/ep22_-_Memory_Mapped_IO/README.md

 ## Cool graphical effects :-)
 With just the above, the CPU can create nice horizontal lines on the screen.
-The idea is to change the colour palette, i.e. the default background colour, in a manner to the current VGA pixel coordinate.
+The idea is to change the colour palette, i.e. the default background colour, in a manner synchronous to the current VGA pixel coordinate.

 Unfortunately, the VGA output is not quite stable, and there is a substantial amount of flickering.
 This is due to the fact that the CPU and the VGA are